 In December, Jenny Durkan announced that she would not seek a second term as mayor of Seattle.
 Weeks of speculation about potential replacements followed.
 But 2021 has brought more clarity.
-While none of our Very Serious candidates have yet entered the race, a bunch of others have.
+While none of our Very Serious candidates have yet entered the race, 15 others have.
 Here's who's running for mayor of Seattle this year (in alphabetical order).

 Henry Clay Dennison